kubvernor/simpler-orion-proxy/README.md

 ## Introduction

 Orion Proxy is a high performance and memory safe implementation of popular [Envoy Proxy](https://www.envoyproxy.io/).
 Orion Proxy is implemented in Rust using high-quality open source components.
+Orion Proxy has been mostly implemented at Huawei Ireland Research Center and released to pulicly at [Gitee Orion Proxy](https://gitee.com/orion-proxy/orion).
 ### Key features

 **Memory Safety**